Date of last revision: 21st May 2018

 To form a contract with you, we will need some or all of the personal data described above so that we can perform that contract or the steps that lead up to it: this is set out above in this notice.
 If we do not receive the data, the contract could not be performed.

-If you sign up to our mailing list, you may have to provide certain personal data.
+If you sign up for our mailing list, you may have to provide certain personal data.
 Of course, you may decide to stop receiving our mailings at any time.

 We carefully consider the personal data that we store, and we will not keep your information in a form that identifies you for longer than is necessary for the purposes set out in this notice or as required by applicable law.
 In some instances, we are required to hold data for minimum periods: for example, UK tax law currently specifies a six-year period for retention of some of your personal data.